mpaauw/grog/README.md

 curl --location --request GET 'localhost:3000/v1/card/Phyrexian Hulk'
 ```

-Running the above curl command, you should get back the following (response truncated due to save space!):
+Running the above curl command, you should get back the following (response truncated to save space!):

 ```
 {